Communication

 Passing Complex Data

 Similar to server actions it is also possible to complex sets of data to client actions.
-This is also done using the tWebValueTree format.
-The value tree can be passed as the third parameter of the ClientAction procedure.
+The complex data can be passed as the third parameter of the ClientAction procedure.

 // Define the structs